csc-training/summerschool/unix-version-control/docs/01_Unix.md

 - Logging in to, and copying files from and to the supercomputer, i.e. a remote host: ssh and scp
 - Basic use of version control
 - Make
-- Setting up the environment to compile and run programs
+- Setting up an environment to compile and run programs
 	- Module system (before compiling)
 	- Batch queue system (for running)